dannypsnl/dannypsnl.github.io/posts/2018-02-12-singleton-best-practice-in-golang.md

 ### Start

 Let's consider how to create a singleton?
 We need a reference can't be change by anyone at all the time except initialize.

-It's possible in Go?
+Is that possible in Go?
 Yes, package level reference.

 ```go
 var s *singleton